exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 #### 7. Query function usage

-Global functions are available in the queries.
-(Note: only pure functions are supported, as query recalculates only on reference change)
+Global functions are available in the Queries (note: only pure functions are supported, as Query recalculates only on reference change).

 ```java
     public class Component {